 Bioturbation, which is the movement or modification of sediment by benthic organisms, is discussed at length in the DEIS for the Designation of the MBDS.
-Burrowing organisms can cause pelletization and dilution of fine-grained sediment, which reduces or eliminates the cohesiveness between particles, or break apart clumps of cohesive sediment.
-This makes the disposed sediment more susceptible to erosion.
+Burrowing organisms can cause pelletization and dilution of fine-grained sediment, which reduces or eliminates the cohesiveness between particles, or causes clumps of cohesive sediment to break apart.
+This makes disposed sediments more susceptible to erosion.
 However, rates of bioturbation are linked to higher temperatures.
-Since the bottom temperatures in the project area do not vary significantly over the year and the periods of higher temperature are least likely to have strong storm events, the effects of bioturbation should be smaller and less variable over the seasons than in more shallow sites.
-(EPA, 1989 - Section 4.1.2.3) Since the material will be disposed in the area under both the Preferred Alternative and the No Action Alternative, there should be no difference in the effects of bioturbation.
+Since the bottom temperatures in the project area do not vary significantly over the year and the periods of higher temperature are least likely to have strong storm events, the effects of bioturbation should be smaller and less variable over the seasons than in more shallow sites (EPA, 1989 - Section 4.1.2.3).
+Since the material will be disposed in the same general area under both the Preferred Alternative and the No Action Alternative, there should be no difference in the effects of bioturbation between the options.